yuanggeng/Bridging-dimensions/README.md

 Here are the codes for the paper "Bridging dimensions: confident reachability for high-dimensional controllers".
 This repository contains the following contents:
 1. The low-dimensional controller training code with naive-splitting
 2. Calculating the action-based and trajectory-based conformal prediction discrepancy.
-3. Rivsed POLAR code to apply reachability analysis with different discrepancies.
+3. Revised POLAR code to apply reachability analysis with different discrepancies.
 4. Well-trained low-dimensional controllers saved as a text file.
 5. Three environments contain the continuous control action space and images as input